nbaglivo/jamstack_talk/PITCHME.md

 @title[what]

+Unlike other known stacks like MEAN or LAMP but an architecture

+Note:

-Unlike other known stacks like MEAN or LAMP, the Jamstack is not about specific technologies.
+- Unlike other known stacks like MEAN or LAMP, the Jamstack is not about specific technologies but rather an architecture, a way to build software.

 ---

-@title[what]
+@title[what-2]

 The idea is prerender HTML on deploy-time and to distribute the resulting static web app but to enhance the static experience with the use of JavaScript, APIs, and Markup.

 Note:

 - Instead of rendering a web site dynamically in the browser, this approach makes use of an old idea.
 It suggests to prerender HTML on deploy-time and to distribute the resulting static web app – but without the static experience.

+- What this essentially means that we would we generating static HTML and other assets.
+We won’t have a hosted server serving dynamic requests, so reduced attack surface.
+And static assets serving websites can be easily scaled using CDNs

-To achieve this the JAMstack makes use of JavaScript, APIs, and Markup.
+-  To achieve this the JAMstack makes use of JavaScript, APIs, and Markup.

 ---

 @title[javascript]